-The copyright industries report good cooperation with Chilean criminal and civil enforcement authorities.
+The copyright industries report good cooperation with Chilean criminal and civil enforcement authorities, and with Chile's intellectual property agency (INAPI) and the Director of the Tax Agency.
 However, additional resources are needed to raise street actions to an effective level, and increased attention on the part of the judiciary is needed to follow through on the positive efforts of the Carabineros and Civil Police.
 Police and customs officials take ex officio actions on a regular basis and involve rights holders in legal procedures.
 However, authorities need to take enforcement actions with greater frequency against Internet sites distributing infringing products.
 Prosecutions for copyright crimes are too infrequent and rarely result in deterrent sentencing, and civil actions face procedural obstacles and delays.